Racine Domestic Violence Lawyer

-- Did you know that if you are convicted of even a misdemeanor crime of domestic violence, you may be banned under federal law from possessing a firearm for the rest of your life?
+Racine Domestic Violence Lawyer Tip: If you are convicted of a misdemeanor crime of domestic violence you are prohibited from possessing a firearm for the rest of your life.

 Domestic violence charges can have devastating consequences for you and your family.
-When someone is arrested for this crime, a common condition of bond prohibits that person from contacting their family and going to their own home.
+When someone is arrested for domestic violence charges, a common condition of bond prohibits the arrested person from contacting their own family and going to their own home.
 Often, the police are not even interested in getting both sides of the story.
-They may only talk to the person who claims to be the victim of the violence and believe that person’s story, even in the absence of any corroboration such as injuries or independent witnesses.
+They may only talk to the person who claims to be the victim of domestic violence and believe that person’s story, even in the absence of any corroboration such as injuries or independent witnesses.

-In these cases, the alleged victim will often get a Temporary Restraining Order (TRO) against you that prohibits you from contacting the alleged victim or going to the alleged victim’s residence.
-After a judge issues the TRO, the court will set a hearing date for the alleged victim to come into court and request either a domestic abuse injunction or a harassment injunction.
-This is called the Injunction Hearing.
+In domestic violence cases, the alleged victim will often get a Temporary Restraining Order (TRO) against you that prohibits you from contacting the alleged victim or going to the alleged victim’s residence.
+After a judge issues the TRO, the court will set a hearing date for the alleged victim to come into court and request a domestic abuse injunction.
+This is called the Domestic Abuse Injunction Hearing.

-At this hearing, it is critical for you to have an experienced domestic violence defense lawyer to represent you because the alleged victim will have to testify under oath and an experienced domestic violence defense attorney will have the opportunity to cross-examine the alleged victim.
-This is a golden opportunity to poke holes in the alleged victim’s story and lay the groundwork for attacking the alleged victim’s credibility.
+At this hearing, it is critical for you to have an experienced domestic violence lawyer to represent you because the alleged victim will have to testify under oath and an experienced domestic violence lawyer will have the opportunity to cross-examine the alleged victim.
+This is a golden opportunity to poke holes in the alleged victim’s story and lay the groundwork for attacking the alleged victim’s credibility at trial.

-If done correctly, an effective cross-examination at the injunction hearing can persuade a prosecutor to drop the charges against you and convince a jury to return a verdict of not guilty.
-Lawyer Christopher Glinski has handled dozens of domestic violence cases and has cross-examined hundreds of witnesses.
-Let domestic violence lawyer Christopher Glinski use his experience to get you the best possible result for your domestic violence case.
+If done correctly, an effective cross-examination at the domestic abuse injunction hearing can persuade a prosecutor to drop domestic abuse charges against and convince a jury to return a verdict of not guilty.
+Racine domestic violence lawyer Christopher Glinski has handled dozens of domestic violence cases and has cross-examined hundreds of witnesses.
+Let domestic violence lawyer Christopher Glinski use his experience to get you the best possible result.